 The general public is welcome to attend the regularly scheduled FVWD's Board of Directors meeting, scheduled for the third Friday of each month at 9:00 a.m.
-The meetings are held in the boardroom at the District Office located at 55790 South Circle Drive in Fern Valley.
+The meetings are held via teleconference and electronically due to regulatory compliance, but will be returning to the Fern Valley Water District Boardroom at 55790 South Circle Drive in the near future.
 For meeting agendas, or if you have a topic that you would like to put on the Agenda, please contact Assistant General Manager, Jessica Priefer at (951) 659-2200.